We’re happy to interview Katie Keith, co-Founder and Operations Director of Barn2 as part of our series on WordPress SaaS founders: Weglot SaaSy.

 I firmly believe that plugin support isn’t just about helping customers.
 It’s also about learning about how customers are using our plugins, and how we can improve usability and the documentation.
 It’s a way to get insider information about gaps in the market and new features that will boost sales.

 Sometimes, customer support even leads to opportunities for brand new plugins!
 For example, we built our latest plugin – WooCommerce Quick View Pro – in direct response to feature requests from customers using our bestselling plugin, WooCommerce Product Table.
-While we could have just added quick view as a feature in our product table plugin, we realised that all sorts of store owners could use quick view lightboxes to speed up the buying process – whether or not they were using product tables.
+While we could have just added quick view as a feature in our product table plugin, we realized that all sorts of store owners could use quick view lightboxes to speed up the buying process – whether or not they were using product tables.
 As a result, the two are perfect companion plugins and work alone or together.

 What will be the next big move for you within the WordPress ecosystem?